HHEU/hheu.github.io/index.md

 {% endfor %}

 ## Is this a Major League Hacking (MLH) event?
-Technically, no. This event is split into two parts:
+Yes and no!
+This event comprises two parts:

 ### **Morning** – Unconference
 Independent of any event or company, Aaron, Robbie and Joe wanted to host meet-ups for UK organisers.
 The unconference takes place in the morning and will consist of discussion groups and networking.
+This unconference is kindly supported by our sponsors.

-### **Afternoon** – Hackcon Digital Watch Party
+### **Afternoon** – Official Hackcon Digital Watch Party
-We'll be hosting a watch party for [Hackcon Digital](https://hackcon.mlh.io/events/hackcon-digital/) in the afternoon.
-Hackcon Digital is an MLH-run online conference.
+We'll be hosting the official MLH watch party for [Hackcon Digital](https://hackcon.mlh.io/events/hackcon-digital/) in Europe in the afternoon.
+Hackcon Digital is an MLH-run online conference and we're pleased to be the official watch party for European hackathon organisers.

 ## Why is this event free?
 This unconference is an opportunity to meet up with other UK and European hackathon organisers.
 We'll provide food and